 The night I returned from the conference, I read a New Yorker article about the Supreme Court’s decision to overturn DOMA.
 One of the last lines read, “To give someone a really beautiful death is the greatest gift.”
 Perhaps the main source of comfort is that we were able to give Russ that gift.
 The conference was gratitude at its deepest.
 We thanked him for being.

 The other comfort is that Russ is still mentoring me.
 Thinking of his productivity motivates me through this final stretch of grad school; thinking of his generosity encourages me to keep paying it forward.
-Thinking of his life leads me to the answer, at last, of why I do research: for the joy of discovery, and of sharing it, and of making my way down forested private roads.
+Thinking of his life leads me to the answer, at last, of why I do research: for the joy of discovery, and of sharing it, and of making my way down tree-lined private roads.

 I’ll let Russ close this post with one of his own, in the spirit of the approaching season.
 Love to a researcher who cared about his work.
 Love to a teacher who cared about the people he worked with.
 Let my words and my science be my way of saying goodbye.